eduardo-talavera/react-webpack-task-app/README.md

 ## Static Files
-to run the static files run inside the project in a terminal `npx serve -s dist`
+to run the static files run inside the project in a terminal `npx serve -s dist` if you want change the port add the port parameter, run `npx serve -s dist -p 3003` for example

 To clone or download the backend click on the following link